What Is the Carpal Tunnel?

 Symptoms usually develop over time and first appear during the night or early morning.
-You might feel like shaking out the hands or if you sleep with your wrists curl in and fingers might be numb when you wake up.
+You might feel like shaking out the hands, or if you sleep with your wrists curled in, your fingers might be numb when you wake up.
 You may wake repeatedly during the night.

 There are several things you can do to reduce your risk of developing CTS.

-• not gripping too hard when performing manual tasks
+- Don’t grip too hard when performing manual tasks

-• not overbending the wrist all the way down or up
+- Don’t overbend the wrist all the way down or up

-• try to sleep and work with the wrists fairly straight
+- Try to sleep and work with the wrists fairly straight

-• avoid repetitious movements especially flexing and extending the wrists
+- Avoid repetitious movements, especially flexing and extending the wrists

-• redesign your workstation to reduce awkward wrist positions
+- Redesign your workstation to reduce awkward wrist positions

-• rest and take breaks when performing tasks that use the hands to protect against the long-term effects
+- Rest and take breaks when performing tasks that use the hands to protect against the long-term effects

-• keep the hands warm by wearing gloves in a cold environment
+- Keep the hands warm by wearing gloves in a cold environment